Advanced Research Training for Genetic Counselors, Certificate

 Advanced Research Training for Genetic Counselors is a graduate-level certificate program that provides genetic counselors with specific advanced training for research, enabling them to lead biomedical, translational, behavioral, and/or clinical research studies in genomic medicine.
 This is a part-time, online, one-year program currently open only to Genetic Counselors who have graduated from an ACGC-accredited MSGC program.

-Courses are primarily asynchronous and are taken one at a time, in sequential seven-week blocks, two in the fall semester (GENC 7101 and GENC 7102) and two in the spring semester (GENC 7103 and an elective course).
-Regular weekly synchronous online meetings provide students with opportunities to build on didactic learning.
+Courses are primarily asynchronous and span seven-week blocks.
+Two required courses run sequentially in the fall semester (GENC 7101 and GENC 7102) and one required course runs the second half of the spring semester (GENC 7103).
+Regular weekly synchronous online meetings provide students with opportunities to build on didactic learning in each of the required courses.

 Throughout their time in the program, each student also works closely with a research mentor to design and complete an individual research project in their area of interest.
 This can be a research project the student is already actively pursuing, or if desired, the student can propose a new research topic and be matched with a research mentor at their institution.